PagerDuty/terraform-provider-pagerduty/website/docs/r/automation_actions_action.html.markdown

 * `type` - The type of object.
 The value returned will be `action`.
 * `creation_time` - The time action was created.
 Represented as an ISO 8601 timestamp.
 * `runner_type` - (Optional) The type of the runner associated with the action.
-* `modify_time` - (Optional) The last time action has been seen.
+* `modify_time` - (Optional) The last time action has been modified.
 Represented as an ISO 8601 timestamp.

 ## Import